Rebel Moon – Part Two: The Scargiver Review

 The flashbacks for each character are so short that it is baffling as to why none of this was in the last film in the hopes that Part Two could expand on them but it’s all too little too late.
 For a filmmaker as visual as Snyder is, often placing the visual power of a frame above all else, the storytelling is surprisingly show not tell when it comes to the character interactions and relationships with one another.
 Rebel Moon has been a frustrating project so far because conceptually, this world and all of its characters are interesting but audiences are never given enough to work with.
 One standout was Bae Doona robot armed Nemesis, a character whose origin is so cool that a spinoff involving her would so cool, if only to get more than just that brief hint.
 Ultimately, all the pieces are there for a fun, stylish and emotionally involving sci-fi epic, but the execution fails to deliver what should be a homerun on paper.

-While the outlandish lore and world building of Part One may a big loss for some, it’s undeniable that Rebel Moon Part Two: The Scargiver is a marked improvement over Part One with a much tighter narrative focus, more propulsive pacing, and stronger action spectacle.
+While the outlandish lore and world building of Part One may a big loss for some, it’s undeniable that Rebel Moon Part Two: The Scargiver is a slight improvement over Part One with a tighter narrative focus, more propulsive pacing, and stronger action spectacle.
 That being said, it still carries over many of the same issues as its predecessor, namely a weak script and thin characters.
 Though it may be improved, it is unlikely Part Two will convert any non believers.
 In the end, those interested in Rebel Moon are better served waiting for the director’s cuts releasing later this summer.

 still courtesy of Netflix